SBML-Kimlab/TRNanalysis/README.md

 The pipelines and test datasets provided here are designed for researchers who want to analyze TRNs using ChIP-exo and RNA-seq data.
 The information of files provided are described below:

 ### Pipelines : Download .ipynb file (for Google Colab or Jupyter notebook)
-&nbsp;- Protocol-A.4_Classification_of_Regulatory_Roles.ipynb : Python-based automated pipeline for classifying the regulatory roles of each curated peak from ChIP-exo dataset.
+&nbsp;- Protocol-A.4_Classification_of_Regulatory_Roles.ipynb : Python-based automated pipeline for classifying the regulatory roles of each curated peak from ChIP-exo datasets.
-&nbsp;- Protocol-B.1_Data_Pre-processing_for_RNA-seq_Dataset.ipynb : Python-based pipeline for preprocessing of RNA-seq dataset.
+&nbsp;- Protocol-B.1_Data_Pre-processing_for_RNA-seq_Dataset.ipynb : Python-based pipeline for preprocessing of RNA-seq datasets.
 &nbsp;- Protocol-B.2_Calculation_of_Differentially_Expressed_Genes.ipynb : R-based pipeline for calculating the DEGs using DESeq2.
 &nbsp;&nbsp;Using Colab in local runtime : https://research.google.com/colaboratory/local-runtimes.html <br>